Help with pain Achilles tendon injuries

 Combat Achilles tendon problems

+For a clear connection, you should of course see a doctor.
+Because in addition to training therapy, the doctor can use other medicinal and medicinal products.
+However, you shouldn't just rely on Ibu.
 The worst thing you can do is stop any form of movement.
 But what exactly does an Achilles tendon need?

 1. Load